Program Evaluation and Health Services Research

 - Sabrina Ford, PhD, ABPP

 - Ling Wang, MS, PhD

 If you would like more information about the activities of the PE-HSR unit and opportunities to collaborate, please contact Dr. Brooks.

 Researchers Interested in Research Using Medicaid Data

-The Institute for Health Policy (IHP) has a formal relationship and Business Associate Agreement (BAA) with the Michigan Department of Health and Human Services (MDHHS) allowing IHP to use Medicaid data within the scope of that agreement.
+The Institute for Health Policy (IHP) has a relationship with the Michigan Department of Health and Human Services (MDHHS) allowing IHP to access and use Medicaid data for specifically authorized projects.
 IHP does not own these data and is not permitted to release any without written approvals from authorized MDHHS Leadership.
-MSU faculty and staff wishing to engage in evaluation and research projects involving the Michigan Medicaid population may collaborate with IHP to obtain warehouse data in accordance with the BAA and with written approval from MDHHS.
-Researchers will be required to seek IRB review and approval from MSU HRPP and also MDHHS IRB as necessary prior to any data extraction.
-In the event that MSU HRPP deems a project not involving human subjects, copy of that correspondence should accompany a data request.
+MSU faculty and staff wishing to engage in evaluation and research projects involving the Michigan Medicaid population may contact IHP to discuss options regarding obtaining Medicaid data.
+IHP may assist in accessing the data as staffing capacity exists.
+Researchers are required to seek IRB review and approval from MSU HRPP and also MDHHS IRB as necessary prior to any data extraction.
+Questions regarding Michigan Medicaid Data can be directed to Kathleen Oberst at email@example.com.

 Flint Medicaid Expansion Section 1115 Waiver